baSSiLL/SharpAvi/getting-started.md

 stream.BitsPerPixel = BitsPerPixel.Bpp32;
 ```

-Now you are ready to write the frames.
-AVI expects uncompressed data in format of standard Windows DIB, that is bottom-up bitmap of the specified bit-depth.
-For each frame, put its data in byte array and call `IAviVideoStream.WriteFrame()`.
+Now you are ready to write frames.
+AVI expects uncompressed data in the format of a standard Windows DIB, that is a _bottom-up_ bitmap of the specified bit-depth.
+For each frame, put its data in a byte array and call `IAviVideoStream.WriteFrame`.
 ```cs
 var frameData = new byte[stream.Width * stream.Height * 4];
 while (/* !finished */)